 What to do if my website is NOT mobile friendly?

 If you determine that your website is not mobile-friendly, obviously you can leave it alone and deal with any negative impact from Google’s algorithm or obviously, you can update your website.
 Typically this involves a complete website redesign.
-If you are running a WordPress website, there are mobile plugins that will convert your content into mobile friendly by detecting whether the user is on a mobile devices.
+If you are running a WordPress website, there are mobile plugins that will convert your content into mobile-friendly by detecting whether the user is on a mobile device.
 However, this solution is just a band-aid.
 You will eventually want to update the design of your website to be responsive and mobile compliant.
-A fully mobile friendly website will help you with search engines, but most importantly, you’re giving your users a better experience!
+A fully mobile-friendly website will help you with search engines, but most importantly, you’re giving your users a better experience!